andrewpapa/andrewpapa.github.io/research_physics.md

 ---

-## Physics research summary (pre-2019)

-I was lucky to work in Particle Physics during the hugely exciting time surrounding the discovery of the Higgs Boson at the experiments at CERN.
+I was lucky enough to work in Particle Physics during the hugely exciting time surrounding the discovery of the Higgs Boson at the experiments at CERN.
-My work during this time focused on improving theoretical predictions for hadron-collider processes involving heavy quarks, with particular emphasis on gaining better control of the underlying modelling uncertainties.
+My work in this period focused on improving theoretical predictions for hadron-collider processes involving heavy quarks, with particular emphasis on gaining better control of the underlying modelling uncertainties.
 The latter is a crucial step towards the precise extraction of Standard Model